brunocodutra/metal/doc/concepts.md

 Expression {#concept_expression}
 ================================================================================

-An [Expression] is a compile type representation of a computation that maps a set of [Values] to a new [Value].
+An [Expression] is a compile-time representation of a computation that maps a set of [Values] to a new [Value].
 Since [Expressions] behave much like run-time functions, they are often called *metafunctions*,